Tackley Local History Group

 Another possible origin has come to light while I have been searching among local field names for evidence of Neolithic long barrows in and around Tackley.
 Medieval field and place names that end in hlaw, laue, lawe, law, low or lowe indicate the presence of a burial mound.
 Cutteslowe, for example, means the long barrow of Cutha, a leader of the West Saxons who died in 584.

 We know that there were three long barrows on either side of the Banbury Road less than a kilometre from the pumping station.
-The boundary between the parishes of Tackley and Shipton-on-Cherwell lies 200m to the south of the toll gate, and four of the old names of Shipton fields in this area indicate the presence of barrows: Brokenlowe, Coppedelowe, Littlelowe and Angelowe.
+The boundary between the parishes of Tackley and Shipton-on-Cherwell lies 200 metres to the south of the toll gate, and four of the old names of Shipton fields in this area indicate the presence of barrows: Brokenlowe, Coppedelowe, Littlelowe and Angelowe.
 It is not impossible to imagine that Angelino’s is a corruption of Angelowe.
 A mystery solved?

-Research and text: John Perkins
+Research and text: John Perkins.
+Published: 2021

 More Mysteries